Best Ayurvedic Teas for Wellness

 Licorice Root Tea (Mulethi Chai) 🍬

-• Benefits: Soothes inflammation, calms digestion, and supports adrenals.
+• Benefits: May soothe irritation, calm digestion, and support the body’s stress response.
 I love its sweet flavor, which pairs well with its health benefits.

 • Dosha Fit: Great for Pitta and Vata; Kapha use sparingly.